1. Introduction

 $ docker run -it ubuntu:latest /bin/bash

-In this tutorial, we’ve explored how to temporarily fix the Docker permission issues using the sudo command and permanently add the user to the appropriate group with required read-write permissions to daemon sock files.
+In this article, we’ve explored how to temporarily fix the Docker permission issues using the sudo command and permanently add the user to the appropriate group.

 Overall, by adhering to best deployment practices, users can avoid such common errors and ensure the smooth operation of their Docker environment.